 So I met Derek when I was 17 and he was 16.
 He went to a different school but swam for my high school.
 I was a manager for the men’s team and we started dating right after the season ended.
 We dated all the way through college.
 He dropped out of college for me and moved to Michigan to become a tow truck driver.
 We broke up in early 2015.

 Things were great when we were together in Los Angeles.
 We spent nearly all our time together and didn’t have any major issues.
-I did see one or two times of extreme anger/overreaction, though, which should’ve been a warning sign to me, but I was young.
+I did see one or two times of extreme anger/overreaction, which should’ve triggered a red flag, or at least a warning sign to me, but I was young

-While in college, we texted and emailed and talked on the phone frequently, skyping too.
-It became much harder on us though because we were apart.
+While in college, we texted and emailed and talked on the phone frequently, video chat too.
+Things became much harder on us though because we were apart.
 For me, transitioning to college was difficult as it was, but exacerbated by me being away from Derek.
 We saw each other maybe once or twice a year for a week or so at a time.

 At first, it wasn’t too bad because he lived in Los Angeles, so I’d see him for most holidays.
 But when he moved to Michigan it got worse.
 It was harder to see him and he sort of had his own life issues that affected our relationship.
 He began to party and smoke weed more often and would lie about it, which caused me grief and trust issues.
 I would give him so many opportunities to just be open and honest with me so we could have open communication and trust, but he’d lie.
 He started drinking way too much and that made me uncomfortable.